 We will then send you a card to carry with you which is linked to these details and has a reference number on it and contains our 24-hour telephone number.
 You should carry the card with you at all times.

-You should also ensure the people who will act as emergency contacts are happy for us to hold their details.
+You should ensure the people who will act as emergency contacts are happy for us to hold their details.
+It is your responsibility to check this.

-If you are recording emergency details on behalf someone else who is a carer, please obtain their consent beforehand.
+If you are recording emergency details on behalf someone else who is a carer, please make sure they understand the scheme and are happy for their details to be recorded on our systems.

 Complete carer's emergency card form